-The place was called Serendipity.
+The place was called Destiny Travel.
 Figure that.
 Your man inside was called Chris.
 Wanted to know if I could speak English, had any sales experience.
 I told him I used to be a top sales man in a Media Company in Ireland.
 Which wasn’t technically a lie – I used sell Irish Catholic Newspapers for the Legion of Mary when I was a child.
 Sold 20 one morning after last mass.
 Record at the time.

 Chris asked when was I available to start, he’d pay in cheques, cashable at the shop next door.
 No need for forms at all.
 You came to the right place.
 I told him I’d start tomorrow and we shook hands and I left.
 Celebrated at the Snooker Hall.
 Big dhrink.